Dewalt-arch/pimpmykali/README.md

 - sudo ./pimpmykali.sh

 # Revision 1.0.1 Python-Requests
-  - added python requests and colorama installations to fix_missing and fix_all
+  - added python requests and colorama installations to fix_missing (menu option 1) and (menu option 0) fix_all

 # Revision 1.0.0 Atom replaces Gedit
   - pimpmykali has reached a state of consistency and stability in the function it preforms